open-ribbon/open-ribbon/README.md

 | `SCES-02873` | `MAIN_K.EXE`  | N/A
 | `SCES-02873` | `MAIN_G.EXE`  | N/A

+#
+## General info

+Vib-Ribbon was written in C++, which was uncommon for games in the 90s, especially on the PSX.<br>
+However, due to current limitations, this decompilation is written in C.

 ## How to build

 Place all the necessary PSX executable files in the `iso` directory (e.g. `MAIN_G.EXE`) first.
-`.bin`/`.cue` files will not work, and in that case you will have to extract it manually from the binary yourself via a program such as `binwalk`.
+`.bin`/`.cue` files will not work; in that case, you will have to extract it manually from the binary yourself via a program such as `binwalk`.

  1. Run `make extract` to generate the assembly files in the `asm/` directory
  1. Run `make all` to compile the binaries in the `build/` directory

 In case there are any changes in the `config/` folder, you might need to run `make clean` to reset the extraction.

 Some non-matching functions are present in the source preprocessed by the macro `NON_MATCHING`.
 You can still compile the game binaries by running `CPP_FLAGS=-DNON_MATCHING make`.
-In theory they might be logically equivalent in-game, but I cannot promise that.
+In theory, they might be logically equivalent in-game, but I cannot promise that.
 Few of them could match by tuning or changing the compiler.

 #
 ## How to decompile

 1. Run `make clean extract all expected` at least once
-1. Look for one of those function which hasn't successfully decompiled yet (eg. `INCLUDE_ASM("asm/game/nonmatchings/4D58", VideoSys__FlipBuffer);`)
+1. Look for a function which hasn't been successfully decompiled yet (eg. `INCLUDE_ASM("asm/game/nonmatchings/4D58", VideoSys__FlipBuffer);`)
 1. Run `FUNC=VideoSys__FlipBuffer make decompile` to dump the decompiled code on the console
 1. Replace the `INCLUDE_ASM(...);` you targeted with the console output content
 1. and invoke `python3 ./tools/asm-differ/diff.py -mwo VideoSys__FlipBuffer`